tallguyjenks/fla.sh/README.md

 ### Linux

 To utilize this script copy/move it to your `~/.local/bin/` folder or any place in your `$PATH`

+## Troubleshooting

+> Common issues will be added here as they arise during the stability stage of this script.

 ## Usage